MicrosoftDocs/powerapps-docs/powerapps-docs/user/export-data-excel.md

 > ![Export to excel options.](media/export_to_excel_options.png "Select export to Excel options")

-The table below summerizes the different options.
+The table below summarizes the different options.
 Pick the one that works best for you.

 |                                                                                                               Task                                                                                                                |                                              Learn more                                               |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------------------------------------------------------------------|